fasterthanlime/shin/README.md

 Shin ships with some pure JS files:

-- `shin.js` is hand-written JS, basis for the language
 - `hamt.js` is [hamt+][], for data structures
 - `escodegen.js` is [escodegen][], only there for compiler use